Jesus Correia: Club career

-Born in Paço de Arcos, Lisbon District, Jesus Correia started playing roller hockey for his local club, trying out at association football with C.F.
-Os Belenenses as a youth but finally signing with neighbouring Sporting CP.
-During his spell, he appeared in 208 games all competitions comprised and scored 159 goals, being part of an attacking line dubbed Cinco Violinos (Five Violins) that also included Albano, Fernando Peyroteo, José Travassos and Manuel Vasques and winning seven Primeira Liga championships and two Taça de Portugal trophies.
+Born in Paço de Arcos, Lisbon District, Jesus Correia started playing roller hockey for his local club, trying out at association football with Belenenses as a youth but finally signing with neighbouring Sporting CP.
+During his spell, he appeared in 208 games all competitions comprised and scored 159 goals, being part of an attacking line dubbed the Cinco Violinos (Five Violins) that also included Albano, Fernando Peyroteo, José Travassos and Manuel Vasques and winning seven Primeira Liga championships and two Taça de Portugal trophies.

-In the 1946–47 season, Jesus Correia netted a career-best 28 goals in only 21 games to help the Lions win the domestic league ahead of S.L.
-Benfica.
+In the 1946–47 season, Jesus Correia netted a career-best 28 goals in only 21 games to help the Lions win the domestic league ahead of Benfica.
 On 5 September 1948, in a friendly with Atlético Madrid that served as re-opening for the Estadio Metropolitano de Madrid, he scored six times in a 6–3 away victory.

 Correia retired from football at the age of 28, returning to hockey after Sporting forced him to choose between the two sports.
-He still came back to the former in 1955, going on to have a brief stint with G.D.
-CUF.
+He still came back to the former in 1955, going on to have a brief stint with CUF.